MCreator/MCreator/plugins/mcreator-localization/help/default/item_extension/enable_fuel.md

-Check this case to make the selected item a fuel for furnaces like coal.
+Check this box to make the selected item a fuel for furnaces (like coal, planks, etc.).